Values-Based Strategic Planning

 Step 1: When you purchase the Values-Based Strategic Planning Experience, you’ll receive access to a digital copy of the Values-Based Strategic Planning eKit to download.

 Step 2: Each week – for 4 weeks – via video and email prompts, I will walk you through a section of the plan so you know how to craft and create your own version.

 Step 3: At the end of your 4 weeks, send me your draft plan for some brief feedback and useful suggestions.

 “Hope is not a strategy.”

 Start leading your life instead of it leading you.
-Join the next guided Strategic Planning Session in SEPTEMBER 2017 for £97.
+Begin your own guided Strategic Planning Session now for £97.